 Bitcoin is about individuals' security and freedom.
-It limits the enforceability of regulation against the natural right of private property.
+It limits the enforceability of regulation against privacy and private property.

-It is the first easily verifiable scarce digital good integrated in a decentralized network that secures its ability to be stored and transferred individually without any middlemen.
+It is the first easily verifiable scarce digital good integrated in a decentralized network that secures its ability to be stored and transferred globally with no need of any middlemen.

-*Its digital nature provides security and efficiency in performing those functions.
+Its digital nature and its decentralization provides security in performing those functions.

 Are those characteristics really so disruptive?
 Let's compare with other monetary goods.

-3) Physical wealth is difficult to transfer to long distance.
+2) & 3) Physical wealth is difficult to protect and to transfer over long distances.

-Legal ownership for physical wealth and custodied assets is necessary due to economies of scale for its costly protection.
-Essentially, nobody has physical sovereignty nor control over their centralized digital assets.
+Essentially, nobody has sovereignty nor control over their centralized digital assets.

-Bitcoin ownership is far more powerful.
-It's the first nonviolently securable property in history.
+Bitcoin ownership is far more powerful, it is the first nonviolently securable property in history.

 Bitcoin is the only trend away from that.